 Kannada Fiction Books and Poetry

 Beginner and lower-intermediate Kannada learners might prefer to read children’s short stories.
-Tulika Books also sells books for beginner readers, while Manga Method is a website dedicated to providing manga and comic books in as many languages as possible.
+Tulika Books also sells books for beginner readers.

 Ready for something designed for adults?
 Masti Venkatesha Iyengar was a prolific short story writer and often referred to as “Kannada’s Treasure.”
 Alternatively, try K.P.
 Poornachandra Tejaswi, an award-winning poet, short story, and non-fiction writer.

-If you can find Mohanaswamy by Vasudhendra in Kannada (or even in English, , or ), it’s worth the read.
+If you can find Mohanaswamy by Vasudhendra in Kannada (or even in English, Tamil, or Marathi), it’s worth the read.
 This poignant short story collection centers on the experiences of Mohanaswamy, a gay man who is blackmailed, struggles with online dating, and has to accept that his lover has decided to marry a woman.

 Grubahbahnga by S.L.
 Bhyrappa explores witchcraft, religion, and local superstitions in Karnataka.
 If you like it, read Vamshavruksha and Parva next.